AmeizT/wedsite/README.md

 - Privacy protection of users personal information (phone numbers and addresses).

 ## Images and video credits
 I don't own any of images and videos used on this project.
-Images were downloaded on [Freepik](https://freepik.com) and stream video on [YouTube](https://www.youtube.com/watch?v=HteQt1mkRfM).
+Images were downloaded on [Freepik](https://freepik.com) and the video can be streamed on [YouTube](https://www.youtube.com/watch?v=HteQt1mkRfM).